-For assistance with claims, billing, or member card questions, please call or write to MedMutual Advantage Premium PPO Customer Care.
+For assistance with claims, billing, or member card questions, please call or write to MedMutual Advantage Select PPO Customer Care.
 We will be happy to help you.

 Method Customer Care - Contact Information CALL 1-800-982-3117 Calls to this number are free.
 Customer Care Specialists are available to answer your call directly 8 a.m. to 8 p.m. seven days a week from October 1 through March 31 (except Thanksgiving and Christmas), and 8 a.m. to 8 p.m.
-Monday through Friday and 9 a.m. to 1 p.m.
-Saturdays from April 1 through September 30 (except holidays).
+Monday through Friday from April 1 through September 30 (except holidays).
 Our automated telephone system is available 24 hours a day, seven days a week for self-service options.
-Customer Care also has free language interpreter services available for non-English speakers.
-TTY 711 Calls to this number are free.
+Customer Care also has free language interpreter services available for non-English speakers. ТТҮ 711 Calls to this number are free.
 Customer Care Specialists are available to answer your call directly 8 a.m. to 8 p.m. seven days a week from October 1 through March 31 (except Thanksgiving and Christmas), and 8 a.m. to 8 p.m.
-Monday through Friday and 9 a.m. to 1 p.m.
-Saturdays from April 1 through September 30 (except holidays).
+Monday through Friday from April 1 through September 30 (except holidays).
 WRITE Medical Mutual Attn: Customer Care P.O.
 Box 94563 Cleveland, Ohio 44101-4563 WEBSITE MedMutual.com/MAplaninfo